What is offshore longleader gear?

 Offshore longleader gear consists of (1) a minimum of 30 feet of line between the terminal weight (sinker) and the lowest hooks and (2) a non-compressible float above the top hook.
-Furthermore, lures must be less than 5 inches long, and bait is prohibited.
+Furthermore, lures must be less than 5 inches long, and natural bait is prohibited.
 (The illustration below is not to scale.)

 In the photo:

 - The yellow circle shows the non-compressible float.

 - The red circles show three shrimp flies.

 - The white bucket is used to contain the weight and 30-foot longleader.
 A bucket isn't required, but anglers find it helpful to contain the longleader and keep it from tangling when not in use.